vertigis/vertigis-workflow-client-py/README.md

 - The server from the `WORKFLOW_SERVER_URL` in the .env file must expose an `/auth/token/run` endpoint, and this must be the same server hosting the `WORKFLOW_ID` in the .env file.
 If it is not, authentication will fail.

-- The script prints the result of a `Set Workflow Output` Activity, where the `Name` field is `output`.
+- The script prints the result of the `Set Workflow Output` Activity from the workflow being run.

+- Websockets are used by default to connect with the `/job/artifacts` endpoints as an optimization.
+If websockets are not permitted on your server, you can set `use_websockets = False` and the script will use requests with polling.